FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 vocabulary is specified to identify the set of known types of events so applications can share semantic context of the event.

-Elements of a controlled vocabulary are identified by Standard Value.
+Elements of a controlled vocabulary are identified by an enumerated value.

 ## 1.2.4 The URI Reference